[Tweet “A single guest-post at a high-authority publisher like Forbes can elevate your brand and drive traffic to your site.”]

 Personalize Your Pitch

 If you’re emailing an actual person (not [email protected]), then you must personalize your email.
 If you really want to get your article published, you will make an effort to build a relationship with the editor you’re pitching.
 You do this by researching their digital footprint.
 Google them, find their author archives, Twitter profile, or LinkedIn, and make an attempt to relate and connect with the writer authentically.
 This doesn’t have to be an essay, a simple two sentence introduction to let them know that you’re a real person and you’re familiar with their past work will suffice.

 It’s 2019—everyone is a blogger.
 To rise above the noise, make sure you include in your pitch how your guest post will help them.
 Editors don’t care how a guest post will help you drive traffic to your site.
 What they want to know is how your post will help their readers?
 What value can you bring to their audience?
 This is why it’s important to make sure your post is well-written, well-researched, and potentially offers new data or a fresh perspective.

-A recent internal analysis of our media relations work here at Fractl found that 17% of our placements were the result of a follow-up email.
+A recent internal analysis of our digital PR work here at Fractl found that 17% of our placements were the result of a follow-up email.
 Don’t forego the follow up!
 Staff editors are particularly busy, and with some sites receiving hundreds of guest contributions a month, they may not get to your email or even see it.
 For guest post contributions, best practice is to follow up a week after you send your pitch (unless it says otherwise on a Contributor Guidelines page).